Youth Entrepreneurial Spirit (YES) Program

 Learn more about the YES Program from GlassRoots’ Executive Director Carol Losos, featured on NJ Business Beat.

-For more information, Michelle Knox
+For more information, contact Michelle Knox

 Funding for this program is provided by Celia Lipton Farris and Victor W. Farris Home Community Fund, S. Irving and Anne Nevard Sherr Foundation, Common Sense Fund, New Jersey State Council on the Arts, Geraldine R. Dodge Foundation, Victoria Foundation, Jockey Hollow Foundation, Turrell Fund, and generous individual donors.